stevewhitmore/notes/cloud/kubernetes-crash-course.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [minikube](https://minikube.sigs.k8s.io/docs/start/)

 Once both are installed you can verify with `kubectl cluster-info` and `minikube status`.
+The two tools work hand in hand so you can just run `kubectl` commands and Minikube will automatically be utilized.

-> You can use the Docker driver to create a cluster and this is the default for Linux machines.
+> You can use the Docker driver as the hypervisor to create a cluster and this is the default for Linux machines.
 Run `docker ps` and you'll see a minicube container.

 Minikube also provides a web interface that runs on your localhost.
 Run `minikube dashboard` and a new tab will open in your default browser with info about your new cluster.